-Car insurance is a contract whereby, in exchange for a premium, your insurer agrees to pay you a sum of money (‘benefit amount’) to cover the cost of damage to or loss of your vehicle, among other things.
+Car insurance is a contract whereby, in exchange for a premium, your insurer agrees to pay for damage or losses defined in your insurance policy.

-Compulsory third party insurance – by law, you must have CTP insurance.
-It covers claims made against you for injuring or killing someone in an accident.
-CTP does not cover damage to your vehicle or other people’s property (e.g. their car or home).
+- Compulsory Third Party (CTP), which covers claims made against you for injuring or killing someone in an accident.
+CTP does not cover damage to your vehicle or other people’s property (e.g. their car and home).

-The type of insurance you have is shown on your car insurance certificate and in your online account.
+The type of cover you have is shown on your car insurance certificate and in your online account.

 At a glance

 |Type of insurance||Comprehensive||Third party property||Third party, fire and theft||Compulsory third party|